-Type Grammatical Participants in letter Ki3 Participants in letter category (describing experiences) Wi3 (giving advice) Human Participants Pronouns you (4) you all (1) us (2) I (3) he(1) you (12) I (8) me (2) Names • Jason
+Type Grammatical category Participants in letter Ki3 (describing experiences) Participants in letter Wi3 (giving advice) Human Participants Pronouns you (4) you all (1) us (2) I (3) Everyone (1) • you (12) • I (8) • me (2) Names • Jason

 In spite of the differences in distributions of human and non-human Participants, agency was clear in the bulk of the letters, even in those that had fewer human than non-human Participants.
 Only three instances of the passive voice in which agency was unspecified were found in the letters: you will not be tempted to finish all the leftovers (Stc 11 in Si3), so that he will be forgiven and be placed among the souls of the faithful (Stc 8 in Ki4) and I was told there are about two hundred species (Stc 18 in Si1).